grinnell-cs/csc151-dh/_eboards/eboard20-1.md

 ### Introductory notes

 * I hope the SoLA went well.
 I look forward to a weekend of intense grading.
+* Don't forget: The navigator should check the board once in a while.

 ### Class mask policy